 A mobility dog harness, also known as dog sling harness, is a harness designed to assist a dog with limited mobility.

 This type of harness can feature a hip-lift handle, a back handle, wraparound handles or a strap that passes from the front to the back of the harness.
-These handles and straps are designed to support a dog with hip dysplasia, joint degeneration, limited mobility, or joint injuries.
+All sling harnesses are made and designed to support a dog with hip dysplasia, joint degeneration, limited mobility, or joint injuries.

 - Larger dogs with joint injuries